thetinygoat/parabola/README.md

 ```
 This will delete the key from the key space.

-# DictX protocol
+# Parabola protocol
-The DictX protocol is a modified version of RESP.
+The Parabola protocol is a modified version of RESP.
 There are 5 data types
 - Strings
 - Integers